Your browser is out of date!

 • Follow Department of Sanitation (DSNY) guidelines and provide NYCHA standard lighting.

-• Use steel louvered fencing to screen compactor areas.
+• Use 8 foot fencing and gates to screen compactor areas.

 Stretch

-• Provide wayfinding signage and clear communications for residents to get household trash, recyclables, and bulk waste to their proper destination.
+• Provide wayfinding signage and clear communications elsewhere on the property for residents to get household trash, recyclables, and bulk waste to their proper destination.
 [SA]

 Strategies